Adjoint methods for obstacle problems and weakly coupled systems of PDE

 \textbf{Step I: Preliminary Estimates.} We first show that

 for some constant $C > 0$ independent of $\varepsilon$ (see Lemma \ref{obs_lem4}).
 This allows us to prove that

 see Proposition \ref{obs1}.

 \textbf{Step II: Adjoint Method.} We consider the formal linearization of \eqref{obs_regintr}, and then introduce the correspondent adjoint equation (see equation~\eqref{obs_adj}).
-The study of this last equation for different values of the data allows us to obtain several useful estimates (see Lemma~\ref{obs_lem2} and Lemma~\ref{obs_lem3}).
+The study of this last equation for different values of the right-hand side allows us to obtain several useful estimates (see Lemma~\ref{obs_lem2} and Lemma~\ref{obs_lem3}).

 \textbf{Step III: Conclusion.} We conclude the proof of Theorem \ref{obs_speed} by showing that

 for some constant $C > 0$ independent of $\varepsilon$ (see Lemma \ref{obs_thm1}).
 The most delicate part of the proof of \eqref{hf} consists in controlling the term (see relation \eqref{obsk})